rokicki/dots_and_triangles/README.md

 [deep and popular
 book](https://www.amazon.com/Dots-Boxes-Game-Elwyn-Berlekamp/dp/1568811292)
-on the game, and the game is often played at some mathematics conferences between top mathemticians.
+on the game, and the game is often played at some mathematics conferences between top mathematicians.

 Before trying this as a
 programming challenge, try playing it against your neighbor,